code-mj/Recommendation-Engine/README.md

    - Loaded the movies and ratings datasets.

 2. **Emotion Recognition Model Setup:**
-   - Loaded a pre-trained emotion recognition model from the saved JSON and weights files which is generated from Mansi Face_Emotion_Recognition.ipynb file.
+   - Loaded a pre-trained emotion recognition model from the saved JSON and weights files which is generated from 2.
+Face_Emotion_Recognition.ipynb file.

 3. **Simulated Emotion Detection:**
-   - Created a simulation for real-time emotion recognition from a camera feed by randomly selecting an emotion from a predefined list.
-This step simulates the detection of user emotion.
+   - Created a simulation for real-time emotion recognition function from a camera feed.
+This step involves using OpenCV to detect faces in an image (recognize_emotion function) using a Haar Cascade classifier.

 4. **Recommendation Function:**
    - Defined a function to recommend top-rated movies based on the recognized emotion.